EMCY

 b) One of the following works:

 c) One work or movement(s) from a work for solo violin composed after 1950 (max.
-10 min., 5 copies of the score are to be given to the jury before the beginning of the second round)
+10 min.)

 Third Round